 Option 2: Reduce/limit pressures.
-Due to the potential impacts of demersal trawls, demersal seines and anchored nets/lines on the features of the site, management will be introduced to reduce the risk of the conservation objectives not being achieved.
-This may be through a zoned management approach and/or limiting the activity/intensity of these gear types.
+Due to the potential impacts of demersal trawls, demersal seines and anchored nets/lines on the features of the site, zoned management will be introduced to ensure the achievement of the conservation objectives.

 Option 3: Remove/avoid pressures (whole site prohibition).
 Demersal trawls, demersal seines and dredges, traps and anchored nets/lines will be prohibited in all areas of the site.